Game of Thrones Season 7, Episode 1: A between-the-lines warning from George

 Will that vision be enough to move Westeros's most nihilistic man into belief and action?
 Or will he bury his head in the sand like the mumu-wearing maester morons up in The Citadel?
 Can you even teach an old Hound new tricks?
 I couldn't be more excited to find out.

-Watch Game of Thrones Seasons 1 to 7 now with a two-week free trial from Foxtel Now
+Watch now Game of Thrones Seasons 1 to 7 with Foxtel Now from Foxtel Now

 You can catch up on seasons 1 to 7 and catch the latest sports, movies and more.View details

 - Where to watch the 2018 Giro d’Italia online in Australia

 - Where to watch the A-League Grand Final online in Australia